trinodb/trino/docs/src/main/sphinx/sql/select.rst

   rows from the start of the partition up to the last peer of the current row.
-  In the absence of ``ORDER BY``, all rows are considered peers, so ``RANGE BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW`` is equivalent to ``BETWEEN UNBOUNDED PRECEDING AND UNBOUNDED FOLLOWING``
+  In the absence of ``ORDER BY``, all rows are considered peers, so ``RANGE BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW`` is equivalent to ``BETWEEN UNBOUNDED PRECEDING AND UNBOUNDED FOLLOWING``.
+The window frame syntax supports additional clauses for row pattern recognition.
+If the row pattern recognition clauses are specified, the window frame for a particular row consists of the rows matched by a pattern starting from that row.
+  Additionally, if the frame specifies row pattern measures, they can be called over the window, similarly to window functions.
+For more details, see :doc:`Row pattern recognition in window structures
+  </sql/pattern-recognition-in-window>`.

-Each component is optional.
-In the case when window partitioning, ordering or frame is not specified and existing window name is absent or the referenced window specification does not provide particular components, defaults are used.
+Each window component is optional.
+If a window specification does not specify window partitioning, ordering or frame, those components are obtained from the window specification referenced by the ``existing window name``, or from another window specification in the reference chain.
+In case when there is no ``existing window name`` specified, or none of the referenced window specifications contains the component, the default value is used.

 Set operations
 --------------